 - Add in the molasses and vanilla, then briefly mix again until just combined.

-- Use a spatula to fold in the pecans and both chocolates.
+- Use a spatula to fold in the pecans, chocolate and heath bars.
 Pour the mixture over the top of the baked crust.

-- Return to the oven and bake for 25-35 minutes, or until the center is set.
+- Return to the oven and bake for 25-35 minutes, or until the edges are set and the center is mostly set (a tiny jiggle is fine as it will continue to set as it cools).
 Once out of the oven, immediately sprinkle flakey sea salt over the top.
 Add as much or as little salt as you’d like.

 - Let cool completely, about an hour.
 Slice into squares and serve!